bedita/docs/source/database.rst

 Schema
 ------

-BEdita4 uses `CakePHP Migrations <https://book.cakephp.org/3.0/en/migrations.html>`_ plugin for schema creation and update.
+BEdita uses `CakePHP Migrations <https://book.cakephp.org/3.0/en/migrations.html>`_ plugin for schema creation and update.
 Schema migration files are located in ``plugins/BEdita/Core/config/Migrations`` and they are basically PHP files that describe database schema evolution.